rbazinet/accidental_technologist/_posts/2017-02-17-tip-save-typing-bundle-exec.md

 be rspec
 ```

- The 'alias' command is super useful and has many applications to help remove repetitive typing tasks.
+ The 'alias' command is super useful and has many applications to help remove repetitive typing tasks."